 Oat milk we ♥ you.

 And while Oatly first made us pay attention to the surprisingly creamy, legitimately tasty milk beverage, a host of other companies have entered the oat milk game.
-To put the various beverages (as some prefer to call them) to the test, our editor-in-chief Ariel Lauren Wilson (Lauren) and digital strategy editor Bridget Shirvell gathered five of the most readily found oat milks in New York City and headed to Joe Coffee Company Pro Shop where director of training and education Christopher Malarick whipped up oat milk lattes.
+To put the various beverages (as some prefer to call them) to the test, Ariel Lauren Wilson (Lauren) and Bridget Shirvell gathered five of the most readily found oat milks in New York City and headed to Joe Coffee Company Pro Shop where director of training and education Christopher Malarick whipped up oat milk lattes.

 Here are the results of our very unscientific oat milk taste test: